What is Cisco Refresh

 Hardware leasing v Hardware as a Service: What’s the difference and how can they be more sustainable?

 With the introduction of our new Sustainable Hardware as a Service offering, we thought we’d breakdown the different types of IT ownership models that are available.
-Our quick overview should give you a basic understanding of each of the models, but for more information, please get in touch with a member of the team.
+Our quick overview should give you a basic understanding of each of the models.
+But for more information, please get in touch with a member of the team.

 Outright Ownership

 The one that most IT teams are familiar with.
-You buy your kit directly from a vendor such as Cisco or through a partner and take ownership for the maintenance, upgrades and decommissioning yourself.
+You buy your kit directly from a vendor such as Cisco or through a partner.
+And take ownership for the maintenance, upgrades and decommissioning yourself.

 From a finance perspective, owning the asset means that it is classed as a capital expenditure.
 Overtime the value of hardware will depreciate and will become more expensive to maintain.